 Eating disorders are fairly common.
 We’ve all heard of anorexia and bulimia nervosa.
-Just this year a new diagnosis for eating disorders has been included in the Diagnostic and Statistical Manual that therapists and psychiatrists use to determine what psychiatric disorder a person has.
+Recently a new diagnosis for eating disorders has been added to the list.
 The new disorder is called Binge Eating Disorder.
 Essentially it has many of the symptoms of bulimia, but does not include compensatory behaviors.

 Here is a description of the three types of eating disorders (Actually there are two others, but they are more of a catch-all term for someone who doesn’t quite fit the criteria of anorexia, bulimia or binge eating disorder).

 To be diagnosed as anorexic, a person must completely refuse to maintain a healthy weight.
 They must be clinically underweight (just how underweight determines what severity of anorexia they have), must have a fear of gaining weight, and must have a distorted view of their body size.
 It used to be that they had to lose their period as well, but this has since been removed from the criteria; there is a greater number of males who have anorexia now as well as females.